-Adding anything with an active ingredient to your brushing and flossing regimen is certainly helpful, whether it is a mouth wash, a toothpaste, even salt water can be of particular benefit, so if you decide to add a fluoride containing toothpaste to your floss, you will not be mistaken.
+Adding anything with an active ingredient to your brushing and flossing regimen is certainly helpful.
+Whether it is a mouthwash, a toothpaste, even salt water can be of particular benefit.

 Well there is a simple solution for that .. use the paste that is left over after you finish brushing, so instead of wrapping up and rinsing your mouth after brushing, use the string with the foaming remains of the toothpaste before washing